Practical Accounting I (3)

 This course emphasizes fundamental principles of double-entry accounting and the preparation of financial statements for sole proprietorships.
 Prerequisite: MATH 098 or equivalent or consent of instructor.

-This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment, cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
-Prerequisite: ACCT& 201 and 202.
+This course emphasizes accounting for departments and branches, cost accounting in a manufacturing environment cost-volume-profit analysis, budget preparation and analysis, standard costs, segment reporting, differential costs and revenues, and capital budgeting decisions.
+Prerequisites: ACCT& 201 and 202.

 An introduction to the audit environment as it applies to the professional spectrum of financial accounting and reporting.
 Prerequisite: ACCT& 203.

 The application of accounting information systems used in the computing environment.
 It is intended for the public bookkeeper managing transactional disposition of all accounts, developing financial statements, and maintaining external schedules.
-Prerequisite: ACCT& 201.
+Prerequisite: ACCT 201 or instructor permission.